 $50,000 for total bodily injury or death per person per accident

 $25,000 for property damage per accident

 You can choose to hold higher amounts of compensation if you choose.
 Additionally, you can purchase optional types of coverage to pay for your losses in the event of a collision.
-For example, if you are in an accident where an uninsured driver is at fault, you could use uninsured/underinsured coverage to pay for your losses.
+For example, if you are in an accident in Augusta where an uninsured driver is at fault, you could use uninsured/underinsured coverage to pay for your losses.

 If you do not purchase the required insurance, you could face steep penalties.
 The state may revoke or suspend your motorcycle registration and face a $25 fine for lapse in coverage.
 If you do not pay this fine within 30 days, the state will charge an addition $160 fine.

 Do You Need a License to Drive a Motorcycle in Georgia?

 To legally operate a motorcycle in Georgia, you will need to obtain a Class M License or a Class M Instructional Permit.
 There are two ways you could receive a motorcycle license.